300-Hour Advanced Yoga Teacher Training

 • Alumni discount on all future programmes

-Completion note: Students who complete all five modules receive a full 300-Hour Advanced Yoga Teacher Training certificate, recognised by Yoga Alliance, and 300 CPD hours toward their continuing education requirements.
+Completion note: Students who complete all five modules receive a full 300-Hour Advanced Yoga Teacher Training certificate, recognised by Yoga Alliance, toward their continuing education requirements.

 M1 · Foundations of Breath (80h)